YessicaSD/CITM_2_Research_GroupMovement/docs/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ap3odnteoIs?start=57" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <h1>The Maestros</h1>
-<p> As I said before in this game units mantein the inital formaton.<p>
+<p> As I said before in this game units mantein the inital formaton.
+  In this game, you could see that on the feet of every entity selected there is a circle this is used as the area that an entity take up and it is considered to determinate the position of the entities.
+So when an entity is going to a tile to know that this one has reached it we watch if that point was inside this area.<p>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/cLW7W1IzpJw?start=62" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-   <p>The transitive bumping is something that  works really well when the group of unit is small and at the start of the movement they are near echa other, also it's a really simple implemantation<p>
+   <p>The transitive bumping is something that  works really well when the group is small and at the start of the movement they are near each other, also it's a really simple implemantation<p>

- <p>The problem with this is that as they started so far away of the group they end up separated, instiead to join the group.
-To solve this problem we are going to limitate the obset of the entities to the goal.
+ <p>The problem with this is that as they started so far away from the group they end up separated, instead to join the group.
+To solve this problem we are going to limit the offset of the entities to the goal.
 In my case I made a Lider in case a unit don't have a path cause it's goal was invalid or was out of this ratio of offset units can follow.
  <br>
   <img src="https://github.com/YessicaSD/CITM_2_Research_GroupMovement/blob/master/docs/Media/NoFollowingLeader.gif?raw=true" width="400"/>